httruongumass/httruongumass/README.md

-Hi my name is Hue Truong
+Hi my name is Hue Truong,
-I'm a UMass Amherst student focusing on computer science
+I am currently a third-year student at UMass Amherst studying computer science.

 I'll be uploading some cool projects that I found highlighted some of my courses, as well as some personal projects.